All Episodes

 We live in an age where getting ahead is not about your ability.

-It's not about your work, it's not about your effort.
+It's not about your effort.

 It's about who you know.

-It's about are you in the right class of people to get ahead?
+It's about are you in the right class of people to get ahead.

 This is a wonderful distraction.

-Yesterday he signs up for Obamacare.
+Much like the president, yesterday he signs up for Obamacare.

 And the White House is very honest.

-The White House is very up front.
+The White House is very upfront.

 This is a symbolic effort.